 DOAS appears to be the most popular open-path method at the moment and is quite similar to traditional spectrophotometry.
 DOAS is based on differences in absorption at different wavelengths.
 Weibring et al. (2002) wrote one of the still relatively few geochemistry papers in which open-path optical methods were applied.
 These authors investigated the sulfur dioxide emissions of St. Etna and Stromboli by letting a ship pass under the volcanic plumes and using DOAS to determine the concentration.
 Both the sun and sky radiation can act as the light source; the latter tends to be more difficult to interpret.
 In such a study, it is necessary to model the atmosphere to account for scattering.
-DOAS is but fast.
-Open-path TDLS does not appear to be very common yet (relatively few papers).
-In regular TDLS, the pressure is reduced in the cell so that the absorption lines become narrower and there is less interference (it also means that the laser can be adjusted across a small range, which diminishes noise effects).
-In open-path measurements at ambient pressure, the absorption line becomes a broad band.
-Brassington to measure gases like carbon monoxide, methane, ethane and ethylene and produced useful results.
-Brassington also mentioned stratospheric measurements (at 30 km), of which the results are good because of the justed.
-ECN's TDLAS method actually is not an open-path technique: air is sucked into the van's instrument (Aerodyne Research Inc., Billerica, MA).
+DOAS is justed.
+ECN's relatively cheap and can use UV/Vis but also IR.

+TDLAS method actually is not an open-path technique: air is sucked into the van's instrument (Aerodyne Research Inc., Billerica, MA).
+In TDLS, a laser beam is sent out and reflected and